jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_earlier_wake_than_sleep_time.rst

             sleep_time=sleep_time
         )

-  and the test still shows green with no random failures
+  and the test still shows green with no random failures.
+Fantastic!

 .. _test_duration_w_an_earlier_wake_than_sleep_time_review: